virtualcell/vcell/README.md

   * Open Eclipse, Import the project using Maven.
 Depending on the Eclipse version there'll be small differences with the importing steps.
   * :heavy_exclamation_mark: Important!
 Deselect the ojdbc6 and ucp subprojects, then Finish to start importing.
   * Once importing is finished (it takes a while) there will be errors.
-  * Open terminal again, navigate to the `ojdbc6` folder and execute: `mvn install:install-file -Dfile=./src/ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.4 -Dpackaging=jar`
+  * Open terminal again, navigate to the `ojdbc6` folder and execute:
+  `mvn install:install-file -Dfile=./src/ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc6 -Dversion=11.2.0.4 -Dpackaging=jar`
-  * Go to `ucp` direcotry and execute: `mvn install:install-file -Dfile=./src/ucp.jar -DgroupId=com.oracle -DartifactId=ucp -Dversion=11.2.0.4 -Dpackaging=jar`
+  * Go to `ucp` direcotry and execute:
+  `mvn install:install-file -Dfile=./src/ucp.jar -DgroupId=com.oracle -DartifactId=ucp -Dversion=11.2.0.4 -Dpackaging=jar`
   * Rebuild the project in Eclipse, there should be no more errors.
   * Create a Debug configuration as a Java Application.
      * the Main Class is `org.vcell.sbml.test.VCellSedMLSolver.java`
      * Leave the 'Program Arguments' blank.
-     * the VM needed arguments are:
+     * The VM needed arguments are:
          * the installation directory: -Dvcell.installDir=<CLONED_REPO_PATH>
          * the software version: -Dvcell.softwareVersion=...